nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients
-2. OmniHealth shows a list of patients
-3. User requests to delete a specific patient in the list
+1. User requests to delete a specific patient in the list
-4. OmniHealth deletes the person
+2. OmniHealth deletes the person

     Use case ends.